NikolausKurcz/mem4py_adapter/implicit_transient/README.md

   pip3 install -e .

 2) Install Openfoam 2212, Precice 2.5 and pyprecice
+3) In one Terminal run ./Allrun from Fluid folder
+4) In other Terminal run python3 main.py from Solid Folder